 Sugar Mad group invited me once more to be part of one of their cake collaborations for 2021.
 The Island, a Story of Pirates.
 I decided to do something different from the old grumpy and ugly pirate or a sexy pirate woman or parrots and treasures.
 I went for the ultimate play game for kids, let´s play pirates!

-The result was beyond cute, I am very happy with it and I have to thanks Sugar Mad group and Daniela Cabrera for the opportunity.
+The result was beyond cute, I am very happy with it and I have to thank the Sugar Mad group and Daniela Cabrera for the opportunity.

 Organized by: Elisabete Caseiro